Who Attends Short Programs?

 - Cancellations received more than 42 days prior to the program but more than 7 days after acceptance are subject to a cancellation fee of $250.

-- Cancellations received 22-41 days prior to the program are subject to a cancellation fee equal to 50% of the program tuition.
+- Cancellations received 22-41 days prior to the program are subject to a cancellation fee equal to 50% of the program fee.

-- Cancellations received fewer than 22 days prior to the program are subject to a cancellation fee equal to 100% of the program tuition.
+- Cancellations received fewer than 22 days prior to the program are subject to a cancellation fee equal to 100% of the program fee.

-Registrants who do not show up for their course will be charged full tuition.
-No refund of tuition will be made to those who arrive late or leave before completing a program for which they have been registered.
+Registrants who do not show up for their course will be charged in full.
+No refund will be made to those who arrive late or leave before completing a program for which they have been registered.

 Registrants who have submitted payment prior to their cancellation will be eligible for refunds according to the schedule of cancellation penalties listed above.